projectsbyandy/contract-testing/README.md

 ## Project Setup

 ### Pre-requisite
-- .NET8
+- .NET8 or later
 - node and npm
 - python 3.12+

 ### C# Provider
-1. Navigate to `Contract-Testing\src\Provider.EmulsiveFactory`
+1. In PS navigate to `Contract-Testing\src\Provider.EmulsiveFactory`
-2. Rebuild solution
+2. Run `dotnet build`.
+The solution should build without error.
+3. Open the solution in Visual Studio and Rebuild once more.
-2. Press Run button with Provider.EmulsiveFactory selected
+4. Press Run button with Provider.EmulsiveFactory selected
-3. You will be prompted to create a certificate, proceed with creation
+5. You will be prompted to create a certificate, proceed with creation
-4. The swagger page will sucessfully load.
+6. The swagger page will sucessfully load.
-5. Stop the process and navigate to Test Explorer, provider tests will be loaded.
+7. Stop the process and navigate to Test Explorer, provider tests will be loaded.

 ### C# Consumer
-1. Navigate to `Contract-Testing\src\Provider.Consumer.PhotographyStore`
+1. In PS navigate `Contract-Testing\src\Provider.Consumer.PhotographyStore`
+2. Run `dotnet build`.
+The solution should build without error.
-2. Repeat steps 2 onwards from Provider.
+3. Repeat steps 3 onwards from Provider.
-3. Navigate to Test Explorer, consumer tests will be loaded.
+4. Navigate to Test Explorer, consumer tests will be loaded.

 ### Python Consumer
 via Pycharm